Rita Ora reflects on breaching lockdown rules: ‘You should ask Boris about that’

 Now, more than two years on, Ora pithily declined to comment further on the controversy – and suggested people’s anger should be focused elsewhere.

 Speaking to The Telegraph about her new album You & I, which is out on 14 July, Ora explained: “I’ve said everything I need to say.”
-She then added, humourously: “You should ask Boris Johnson about that.”
+She then added: “You should ask Boris Johnson about that.”

-In May, Johnson wrote in a statement to the inquiry into the “Partygate” scandals at Downing Street that he did mislead the House of Commons that the rules had been completely followed at Number 10 – but that he believed they were made “in good faith and on the basis of what I honestly knew and believed at the time”.
+Johnson was fined by police for attending a birthday party in Downing Street in June 2020 and resigned from the Commons last month rather than facing his punishment for misleading the House about other events at No 10.

-He did not deny, however, the allegation that he said that one event was “probably the most unsocially distanced gathering in the UK right now”.
+Johnson’s official spokesperson commented on Ora’s party in November 2020, writing in a statement that “the lockdown rules apply to celebrities and that they should be setting examples”.

 Enjoy unlimited access to 70 million ad-free songs and podcasts with Amazon Music